realnedsanders/Coordination-Trilemma/appendix-c.md

 Even with $p_{psychopath} = 0.1$ (10% chance this approach works at scale), attempting gives expected value of 10.
 Not attempting gives 0.

-Moreover, NOT attempting means certain doom via default trajectory (Appendix B, Theorem 3.2).
+Not attempting means certain doom via default trajectory (Appendix B, Theorem 3.2).

 ---